-The program's externally-funded computational epidemiologic and lab-based approaches focus on infectious diseases and community-engaged projects in health behavior, health policy, and environmental health; its research portfolio includes primary and secondary data analysis, lab-based research, spatial modeling, environmental health studies, and community-engaged program interventions.
-Faculty collaborate with colleagues across Virginia Tech and many research endeavors include collaborations with community organizations, such as an NIH-funded evaluation of diabetes education programs that involves formal agreements with the health ministry of the Baptist General Convention of Virginia, the Virginia Department of Health, and Virginia Cooperative Extension.
+While faculty collaborate with colleagues across Virginia Tech, many research endeavors include collaborations with community organizations, such as an NIH-funded evaluation of diabetes education programs that involves formal agreements with the health ministry of the Baptist General Convention of Virginia, the Virginia Department of Health, and Virginia Cooperative Extension.

 Program faculty also have formal agreements for research with community-based organizations such as Friends of West End and West Central Community Health Improvement League.
 The program’s overarching goal to enhance public health practice and research, particularly in Southwest and Southside Virginia, is reflected in other collaborations and in faculty members’ affiliations with the centers.
-For example, the mission of the Center for Public Health Research and Practice is to bolster interdisciplinary collaborative public health practice and research activities at Virginia Tech, in Appalachia, and in Southside counties.
+For example, the mission of the Center for Public Health Practice and Research bolsters interdisciplinary collaborative public health practice and research activities at Virginia Tech, in Appalachia, and in Southside Virginia counties.

 Students have been involved in the implementation and evaluation of fitness and nutrition curricula to determine the most effective entry point for sustaining parent and child involvement.
-Students have also had the opportunity to participate in global research (locations include Malawi, Dominican Republic, and Tanzania), research activities in the college, and across other colleges at Virginia Tech.
+Students have also had the opportunity to participate in global research in such locations as Malawi, Dominican Republic, and Tanzania, and research activities in the veterinary college and across other colleges at Virginia Tech.